You update and change the Guardians/Appointors for many reasons.

 And while you have a company as trustee of your Family Trust then upgrade your:

-After the Appointor or Appointors all die (or go bankrupt or lose mental capacity) your Back up Appointors take over.
-If you have one child and expect more children then commonly the backup Appointors are “Child One Full Name” and “Unborn Children”.
-But what happens if the Appointors all die and there is only under 18-year-olds as the Back-up Appointors?
-That is fine.
+But what happens if the Appointors die and the Back-up Appointors are all under 18-year-olds?
+That is fine if you have a Legal Consolidated deed.
 Their position is protected until they turn 18.
-In the meantime, the minor’s legal personal representative (guardians) hold that position in trust for those minors.
-However, the Court may direct another person to take charge of the Appointor position.
-But at all times that person or persons must always act in the children’s best interests.
-The assets in the Family Trust are protected for the minors.
+In the meantime, the minor’s legal personal representative (guardians) holds that position in trust for those minors.
+Other law firms may draft the deed of variation differently.
+At all times that person or persons always act in the children’s best interests.
+The assets in the Family Trust are protected for minors.

 The trustee of a family trust is either a: